 It’s like the old “tree in the woods” adage: if a runway show takes place with no front row to Instagram the occasion, did the runway show even happen at all?
 This sentiment has reverberated throughout the past month, where traditional couture week was redistributed as a somewhat digital offering, designers going their own way in terms of format in a mid-pandemic world.
-There has been short films, simple shoots, conceptual presentations, shows with small, socially-distanced crowds (talk about exclusive).
-But for Maria Grazia Churi at Dior, her sartorial tree was loud and clear.
+There have been short films, simple shoots, conceptual presentations, shows with small, socially-distanced crowds (talk about exclusive).
+But for Maria Grazia Chiuri at Dior, her sartorial tree was loud and clear.
 The Resort 2021 show went on, by way of a wonderful, carnival-like display in Lecce, a region in Puglia, Southern Italy.
 There were models, dancers, photographers, designs… just no spectators.
 But did it happen?
 Did it echo loudly through the fashion industry?
 Absolutely.

-“This is my first zoom interview!
+“This is my first Zoom interview!
 I feel like I’m talking to myself!
 I hope you are all listening,” exclaimed Peter Philips through Zoom a few hours before showtime.
 Philips is the Creative and Image Director at Christian Dior Makeup, and GRAZIA had the pleasure of phoning through pre-show to talk all things beauty.
 These interviews traditionally occur backstage where journalists crowd around the makeup director, iPhones outstretched, looking for the perfect sound bite.
-But the pandemic means the cramped, crowded backstage energy has been traded in for a quieter, cleaner version: “My backstage is always very organised…but now even more so.
+But the pandemic means the cramped, crowded backstage energy has been traded in for a quieter, cleaner version: “My backstage is always very organized…but now even more so.
 We wear masks, shields… each model has her own products, there’s no food laying around.
 It’s just about teamwork, really,” Philips explains when asked what it’s like backstage in the throes of a pandemic.
 “It doesn’t have an impact on the look, just the mechanics of how we get there, I suppose.”

 READ MORE: FROM ANTWERP, WITH LOVE (AND LIPSTICK)